loucadufault/sudoku/README.md

 <h3>input</h3>

 `input` is initialized to a global matrix that holds 81 integer values representing the values of each cell in the sudoku that we are trying to solve.
-It has 9 nested arrays, each with 9 items, making it a 9x9 matrix.
+It has 9 nested arrays (one for each row), each with 9 items (one for each column in the row), making it a 9x9 matrix.

-Each item's position correpsonds directly to a cell in the sudoku to solve; for example, the item in the first nested array (`input[0]`) at index 4 (`input[0][4]`) holds the value of the cell in the first row and the 5th position (arrays start at 0) in the sudoku to solve.
+Each item's position corresponds directly to a cell in the sudoku to solve; for example, the item in the first nested array (`input[0]`) at index 4 (`input[0][4]`) holds the value of the cell in the first row and the 5th position (arrays start at 0) in the sudoku to solve.

 If a item in the input matrix has value 1-9, it means the cell in the sudoku to solve had a given value.
 If the item has value 0, it means the cell in the sudoku to solve was empty.